aeman111/google-trends-with-python/README.md

 # google-trends-with-python

-Welcome t my jupyter nootebook exploring google trends using python pakage pytrends
+Welcome to my jupyter nootebook exploring google trends using python package pytrends

 Whats in?
 - uses pytrends and pandas